jjv360/nim-simpledb/README.md

 # SimpleDB

-A simple NoSQL document database written on top of SQLite.
+A very simple NoSQL JSON document database written on top of SQLite.

 ## Usage